needle-mirror/com.unity.sentis/Documentation~/manage-memory.md

 # Manage memory

-As a Sentis user, you're responsible for calling [`Dispose`](xref:Unity.Sentis.GenericWorker.Dispose) on any worker, inputs, and sometimes outputs.
-Specifically, you must call `Dispose` on outputs obtained via [`TakeOutputOwnership`](xref:Unity.Sentis.IWorker.TakeOutputOwnership) or if you take ownership by calling [`ReadbackAndClone`](xref:Unity.Sentis.Tensor.ReadbackAndClone).
+As a Sentis user, you're responsible for calling [`Dispose`](xref:Unity.Sentis.Worker.Dispose) on workers and tensors you instantiate.
+You must also call `Dispose` on cloned output tensors returned from the [`ReadbackAndClone`](Unity.Sentis.Tensor.ReadbackAndClone*) method.

 > [!NOTE]
 > Calling `Dispose` is necessary to free up graphics processing unit (GPU) resources.